 condition

-The findings are in conformity with the work of Kamala and Devi (2012) who found similar results in vitro, in which the inhibition of the pathogen was maximum with T. harzianum followed by T. asperellum and very less effect of P. fluorescens and B. subtillis were found in inhibition of the pathogen.
+The findings are in conformity with the work of Kamala and Devi (2012) who found similar results in-vitro, in which the inhibition of the pathogen was maximum with T. harzianum followed by T. asperellum and very less effect of P. fluorescens and B. subtillis were found in inhibition of the pathogen.

 In other to survive and compete the Trichoderma produces a wide variety of toxicants and antibiotic metabolites that are active against a large numbers of pathogen, such as, Trichodermin, Trichodermol, Harzianum-A, Harzianolide, T39, -Butenolide, Terpenes and Polypeptides and extracellular hydrolytic enzymes which were involved in the inhibition, competition and mycoparasitism of Fusarium sp. ( Eziashi et al., 2006)